Asqatasun/Asqatasun/README.md

 * switch of context
 * ...

-By january 2014, this represents [~170 accessibility tests](http://www.tanaguru.org/en/content/accessiweb-22-coverage)
+As of January 2014, this represents [~170 accessibility tests](http://www.tanaguru.org/en/content/accessiweb-22-coverage)

 ## Contact and discussions

 * [Tanaguru discussion space](http://discuss.tanaguru.org)
-* email to `tanaguru AT tanaguru dot org` (only english, french and klingon is spoken :) )
+* email to `tanaguru AT tanaguru dot org` (only English, French and klingon is spoken :) )
 * [Twitter @TanaguruApp](https://twitter.com/tanaguruapp)

 ## Content of this last version (Tanaguru 3.0.5, 2015-03-16)